aptech/docs/docs/CR-gdaRead.rst

 Remarks
 -------

-If gdaRead fails, it will return a scalar error code.
-Call scalerr to get the value of the error code.
+If :func:`gdaRead` fails, it will return a scalar error code.
+Call *scalerr* to get the value of the error code.
 The error code may be any of the
 following: